-Washington Post writer calls people “kooks” who believe the Clintons killed Vince Foster.
-Look at what they have in common
+Washington Post writer calls people “kooks” who believe the Clintons killed Vince Foster (they did not).
+But look at what they have in common …

-What do some mainstream press journalists, like the Washington Post’s Callum Borchers, who wrote, Yes, there actually are people who believe the Clintons killed Foster, and called them “kooks,” and the extreme right-wing alternative media’s Vince Foster murder conspiracy theorists, the “kooks,” purported experts and journalists (some who hide behind fake names, and can’t look people in the eye), have in common?
+What do some mainstream press journalists, like the Washington Post’s Callum Borchers, who wrote, Yes, there actually are people who believe the Clintons killed Foster, (Borchers is correct about that), and called them “kooks,” and the extreme right-wing alternative media’s Vince Foster murder conspiracy theorists, the “kooks,” purported experts and journalists (some who hide behind fake names, and can’t look people in the eye), have in common?

-They deliberately ignore what happened, and subsequently did not happen, inside of Deputy Counsel Vincent W Foster’s White House office when he tragically died.
+They deliberately ignore what happened, and subsequently did not happen, inside of Deputy Counsel Vincent W Foster’s White House office when he tragically committed suicide.

-They also call people who don’t “kooks,” or variations thereof.
+They also call people who don’t “kooks,” or variations thereof and attack them personally on the Internet.

 Foster, a long time Hillary and Bill Clinton friend, and confidante, from Arkansas, was found dead, on July 20, 1993, by a self inflicted gunshot wound in Fort Marcy Park, Virginia.
 Fort Marcy Park is about 8 miles from the White House.
 Foster called Hillary Clinton the “client.”
 Shortly after his tragic and untimely death, in part, long-time Clinton friends and associates were indicted in what was known as Whitewater.